-And yet, while many of us prepare ourselves for the warmer months by dieting, hitting the gym or at least buying a more slimming swim suit, we too often forget to think about preparing our vehicles for what is often their biggest endurance test of the year.
+And yet, while many of us prepare ourselves for the warmer months with new swimmers, a review of our eating habits or increased visits to the gym, we too often forget to think about preparing our vehicles for what is often their biggest endurance test of the year.

 That’s why, if you’re about to set off on a summer road trip, it’s a good time to give your car a once-over to make sure it’s as ready for the journey as you are.

 Sustained driving time at 100km/h or more obviously runs your engine for longer at constant revs, and that means oil, coolant and other fluids need to be up to the job, and perhaps even more vital that your tyres are in good shape.

 The best thing to do is to check when your next service is due, and if it’s even close you should book the car in for one to make sure it’s running at 100 per cent.
 Failing a service, there are some basic checks you can perform yourself before hitting the road.

 Probably both the most important and most often overlooked part of our car’s wellbeing, and your safety, it’s important to remember that those four small patches of rubber that contact the road at any given time are what’s keeping you on the straight and narrow.

 Tyre pressures are very important because your tyres can only perform at its optimum grip levels when it’s carrying the amount of air that its designers intended.